lmanov1/CancerPrediction/README.md

 4. **Feature Selection**: This notebook deals with selecting the most relevant features for the prediction model.
 We use techniques like correlation analysis, feature importance, and dimensionality reduction algorithms.

 5. **Model Training and evalueation**: Here, we train different machine learning models on the preprocessed dataset.
 We compare their performance using evaluation metrics such as accuracy, precision, recall, and F1-score.

-    **Model Evaluation**: evaluating the trained models using cross-validation techniques.
+Final evaluation for trained models is done with different cross-validation techniques.
 We assess their generalization performance and identify the best-performing model.

 ## Conclusion